stevepurdie/saap-docs/content/for-developers/onboarding/application-onboarding.md

 Navigate to the cluster Forecastle, search `nexus` using the search bar on top menu and copy the nexus url.

 - `nexus-docker-reg-url`: Remove `https://` from the start and add `-docker` in URL after `nexus`.
-This URL points to Docker Registry referred as `nexus-docker-reg-url` in this tutorial eg `nexus-docker-stakater-nexus.apps.clustername.random123string.kubeapp.cloud`.
+This URL points to Docker Registry referred as `nexus-docker-reg-url` in this tutorial for example `nexus-docker-stakater-nexus.apps.clustername.random123string.kubeapp.cloud`.

 - `nexus-helm-reg-url` : Remove `https://` from the start, add `-helm` in URL after `nexus` and append `/repository/helm-charts/`.
-This URL points to Helm Registry referred as `nexus-helm-reg-url` in this tutorial eg `nexus-helm-stakater-nexus.apps.clustername.random123string.kubeapp.cloud/repository/helm-charts/`
+This URL points to Helm Registry referred as `nexus-helm-reg-url` in this tutorial for example `nexus-helm-stakater-nexus.apps.clustername.random123string.kubeapp.cloud/repository/helm-charts/`

   ![nexus-Forecastle](./images/nexus-forecastle.png)

 ### Login to Docker Registry

 Run following command to log into the registry
 ```sh
 buildah login <nexus-docker-reg-url>
 ```

 Specify admin provided username and password to login.

 ## 1. Add **Dockerfile** to application repository